A geometric dynamical system with relation to billiards: Introduction

 \section{Introduction}

-The theory of mathematical billiards in polygons concerns the uniform motion of a point mass (billiard) in a polygonal plane domain, with elastic reflections off the boundary according to the mirror law of reflection: the angle of incidence equals the angle of reflection.
-In addition to billiards obeying the mirror law of reflection, well studied areas include billiards with modified reflection laws, so that the angle of reflection is some function of the angle of incidence (see e.g., \cites{arroyo, arroyo2, magno, magno2, gtroub} and the references therein), and tiling billiards, where trajectories refract through planar tilings (see \cites{davis, davis2}).

-A basic question one can ask is whether there exists a periodic billiard trajectory.
-Indeed, a long-standing open question in polygonal billiards with standard reflection laws is whether every polygon contains a periodic billiard orbit (see \emph{Problem 10} in \cite{gutkin}, and \cite{gutkint} for a survey); in fact, the question remains unsolved for particular obtuse triangles.
-Intense study on this problem has led to progress (see, e.g. \cite{masur} for results on rational polygons, and \cites{schwartz, galperin, troub, halb} for results on triangles), and many deep theorems have been obtained, but the problem remains open.
+The theory of mathematical billiards in polygons concerns the uniform motion of a point mass (billiard) in a polygonal plane domain, with elastic reflections off the boundary according to the mirror law of reflection.
+One may also consider billiards with modified reflection laws, so that the angle of reflection is some function of the angle of incidence (see e.g., \cites{arroyo, arroyo2, magno, magno2, gtroub} and the references therein), and tiling billiards, where trajectories refract through planar tilings (see \cites{davis, davis2}).
+It is natural to ask whether there exists a periodic billiard trajectory.
+However, this question quickly becomes difficult to answer, and is open in the case of polygonal billiards obeying the mirror law of reflection (see \emph{Problem 10} in \cite{gutkin}, and \cite{gutkint} for a survey), although intense study has yielded a great deal of deep theorems towards the problem \cites{masur, schwartz, galperin, troub, halb}.

-The aim of this paper is to provide a dynamical system suitable for use in studying problems related to determining periodic trajectories in polygonal billiards, and to generalize the system studied in \cite{everett}.
-The dynamical system studied here can be analogized to an iterated function system (see \cite{hutch} for review) where the defining collection of contraction mappings are geometrically defined over lines in the plane, and composed in a fixed, cycling order.
-The system can also be thought of as billiards where trajectories reflect off or refract through lines as a function of the line they are incident to.

-As an application of this dynamical system, we prove Theorem \ref{thm1}, which asserts existence of nonsmooth closed curves satisfying particular geometric constraints with respect to a space of lines on the plane.
-In fact, such closed curves can coincide with periodic billiard trajectories.
+The purpose of this paper is to study a relaxed version of this problem, where the reflection rule is highly irregular: trajectories reflect off or refract through lines as a function of the line they are incident to.
+Physically, consider a cracked pane of glass in which various materials are allowed between the cracks, and a laser beam passes in from one side of the pane.
+To study such a system and consider existence of periodic trajectories, we introduce a dynamical system analogous to an iterated function system (see \cite{hutch} for review) where the defining collection of contraction mappings are geometrically characterized over lines in the plane, and composed in a fixed, cycling order.
+We prove Theorem \ref{thm1}, which asserts the existence of nonsmooth closed curves satisfying particular geometric constraints with respect to a space of lines on the plane.
+In fact, such closed curves can coincide with periodic billiard trajectories with standard reflection laws.
 We state this result after giving some notation.